Sodomy

-Sodomy (/ˈsɒdəmi/), also called buggery in British English, generally refers to either anal sex (but occasionally also oral sex) between people, or any sexual activity between a human and an animal (bestiality).
-It may also mean any non-procreative sexual activity.
-Originally, the term sodomy, which is derived from the story of Sodom and Gomorrah in the Book of Genesis, was commonly restricted to anal sex.
+Sodomy (/ˈsɒdəmi/), also called buggery in British English, principally refers to either anal sex (but occasionally also oral sex) between people, or any sexual activity between a human and another animal (bestiality).
+It may also mean any non-procreative sexual activity (including manual sex).
+Originally the term sodomy, which is derived from the story of Sodom and Gomorrah in the Book of Genesis, was commonly restricted to homosexual anal sex.
 Sodomy laws in many countries criminalized the behavior.
 In the Western world, many of these laws have been overturned or are routinely not enforced.
-A person who practices sodomy is sometimes referred to as a sodomite.
+A person who practices sodomy is sometimes referred to as a sodomite, a pejorative term.